 It has nothing to do with what Trump said about immigration.

-Many of the people in the intelligence, I I'm stunned at how many people, and it's understandable, so I ought not to be stunned, but I nevertheless am stunned by how many Americans think that everybody in law enforcement is a first-class A number one patriot, and that everybody in the intelligence community is.
+Many of the people in the intelligence, I'm stunned at how many people, and it's understandable, so I ought not to be stunned, but I nevertheless am stunned by how many Americans think that everybody in law enforcement is a first-class A number one patriot and that everybody in the intelligence community is.

-We have 300 million people in this country, and we don't all think alike, and we all don't define patriotism the same way, and not all of us love America.
+We have 300 million people in this country, and we don't all think alike, and we all don't define patriotism the same way.

-And if you've got enemies of Trump, because he's not establishment, he's an outsider, if you have people there who've devoted their lives to gathering intelligence around the world to protect the United States, but they've got a differing ideology in them.
+If you have people there who've devoted their lives to gathering intelligence around the world to protect the United States, but they've got a differing ideology.

-Somebody is, somebody had to leak this.
+Well, I'm not saying she's the leaker, don't misunderstand, but somebody is, somebody had to leak this.

-Has Trump hired people that are working just now getting settled in the bureaucracy?
+Has Trump hired people that are working, just now getting settled in the bureaucracy?

 I don't think so.